yw-fang/yw-fang.github.io/_pages/includes/intro.md

 </p>

 <p>
-Yuewen's research interests include materials theory and materials discovery of thermoelectrics, superconductors, multiferroics, ferroelectrics, polar metals, complex oxide interfaces, and photovoltaic materials by combining the state-of-the-art computational materials methods with machine learning techniques.
+Yuewen's research interests include quantum materials theory and materials discovery of thermoelectrics, superconductors, multiferroics, ferroelectrics, polar metals, complex oxide interfaces, and photovoltaic materials by combining the state-of-the-art computational materials methods with machine learning techniques.
 Yuewen's research work has resulted in the publication in prestigious journals such as <b>Science</b>, <b>Science Advances</b>, <b>Nature Communications</b>, <b>Advanced Materials</b>, and more.
 <!-- These publications have garnered -->